 Increased Error Rate With Changing Bills

 One of the three tests to qualify as a recurring entry is the comparative dollar amount.
 This means that the value changes very little from month to month.
 A good example is the electric bill.
 It is always very similar from month to month but it is different in the exact total.
 The recurring entry sets this dollar amount to match the original or first entry.
-So accountants have to pay attention to the actual bill amount and simply open the recurring entry (in QuickBooks you simply click on that entry in the utilities or accounts payable account) and change the dollar amounts for both the debit and credit.
+Accountants have to pay attention to the actual bill amount and simply open the recurring entry (in QuickBooks you simply click on that entry in the utilities or accounts payable account) and change the dollar amounts for both the debit and credit.

 If you fail to make the change, the final check cut to pay the bill will not match the actual amount due.